Understanding Calories

 Do fruit calories really count?

-Yes, fruit contains calories mainly in the form of fructose, but it also provides fiber, vitamins, and water that promote satiety.
+Yes, fruits contain calories primarily in the form of fructose, but they also provide fiber, vitamins, and water that promote satiety.
 In practice, it's very rare to gain weight by eating too much whole fruit.
 The problem comes more from fruit juices and dried fruits, which are easy to overconsume.

 Similar guides